 Since Cisco Jabber is based on key industry protocols, it can communicate with a wide selection of third-party products.
 As an example, Extensible Messaging and Presence Protocol enables Jabber to trade instant messaging and presence information with a variety of XMPP clients such as Adium, IBM Sametime, and Microsoft Skype for Business.
 Jabber features can be accessed from Microsoft Office applications such as Outlook and Microsoft SharePoint.
 This broad platform compatibility optimizes productivity by providing a common user environment and accommodating the BYOD model of networking.
-Progent can provide the services of certified Exchange consultants and Microsoft SharePoint 2013 experts who can show you how to take advantage of Jabber with Microsoft's popular collaboration platform.
+Progent can provide the services of certified Exchange consultants and Microsoft SharePoint 2013 experts and SharePoint 2016 consultants who can show you how to take advantage of Jabber with Microsoft's popular collaboration platform.
 Progent also offers expertise with Apple iPhone integration and management as well as Google Android smartphone integration and management to help your organization to enhance the business value of your BYOD ecosystem.
 (To learn about Progent's consulting services for Cisco Jabber, see Progent's Cisco Jabber consulting and support services.)

 WebEX Meeting Center